wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

 * I recommend users to use [Clover Configurator](https://mackie100projects.altervista.org/download-clover-configurator/) to configure their config.plist to eliminate typos.
 * If you cannot mount EFI via Clover Configurator, then here is a *[Guide for mounting EFI using TERMINAL](https://github.com/Errrneist/Hackintosh-Aero-15W/blob/master/Mount%20EFI%20on%20macOS.MD).*
 ##### Post-Install and Discussions
-* If you want a extremely detailed system report via AIDA64, check out [System Report](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/tree/master/Hardware).
+* If you want to see system specs, check out [System Report](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/tree/master/Hardware).
 * Some might also experience [Time sync issues](https://www.tonymacx86.com/threads/fix-incorrect-time-in-windows-osx-dual-boot.133719/) between Windows and macOS.
 Here is a [Fix](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/releases/tag/timesync-v1.0) credit to [SwampFox82](https://www.tonymacx86.com/threads/fix-incorrect-time-in-windows-osx-dual-boot.133719/).
 * Also, here are the [Issues and discussions](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/issues) as well as [Another helpful Clover EFI configuration repository by zysuper](https://github.com/zysuper/Thinkpad-X1-extreme-EFI).